 Whole Foods pulls sunscreens targeted by Hawaii chemical law

-HONOLULU (AP) — Whole Foods Market has announced it will no longer sell sunscreens and body products containing chemicals targeted by a new Hawaii law.
+HONOLULU (AP) — Whole Foods Market will no longer sell sunscreens and body products containing chemicals targeted by a new Hawaii law, officials said.

-The Honolulu Star-Advertiser reported Thursday that the Texas-based retailer will pull products containing oxybenzone and octinoxate.
+The Texas-based retailer will pull products containing oxybenzone and octinoxate, The Honolulu Star-Advertiser reported Thursday.

-Officials say the measure is intended to help protect marine environments, including coral reefs.
+The measure is intended to help protect marine environments, including coral reefs, officials said.

 The two chemicals, commonly found in sunscreens, are targeted by a Hawaii law that will go into effect in 2021.

-Democratic Gov. David Ige signed a bill in July 2018 making Hawaii the first state in the nation to ban the sale and distribution of sunscreens containing the two chemicals.
+Democratic Gov. David Ige signed a bill in 2018 making Hawaii the first state to ban the sale and distribution of over-the-counter sunscreens containing the two chemicals.

+The measure became law in spite of opposition from retail and health representatives, the newspaper reported.

 Whole Foods Market, which is owned by Amazon.com, Inc., has one store on Maui and three stores on Oahu.